PX4/PX4-Devguide/en/middleware/micrortps.md

 ## Creating a Listener

 Now that we have the Client running on the flight controller and the Agent on an offboard computer, we can create an application to communicate with the flight controller through FastRTPS.
-The fastrtpsgen script allows us to quickly generate a simple application from a .idl message file.
+The *fastrtpsgen* script allows us to quickly generate a simple application from a IDL message file.
 We will use it to create a Listener which subscribes to the sensor_combined topic.
 The Listener can be run on any computer on the same network as the Agent, but here they will be on the same computer.

 ```sh
 $ cd /path/to/PX4/Firmware/src/modules/micrortps_bridge